craighulme/ULXBanSync/README.md

 4. Perform a COMPLETE server restart (**A MAP CHANGE WILL NOT WORK**)

 # For Developers
 I have provided several functions for use of this addon in your addons.
-More info on the [[wiki|For Developers]].
+More info on the [wiki](https://github.com/iViscosity/ULXBanSync/wiki/For-Developers).

 # NOTE
 This DOES NOT stop ULib from writing to bans.txt.
 This addon synchronizes everything in bans.txt with a MySQL database, and vice versa.